how to clean a guitar

 Summer has come to an end and it is time to give your instrument a cleaning and maintenance.
 Before launching into it, it is convenient to do a little review.

-How damaged is our guitar?
+How deteriorated is our guitar?

 Sudden changes in temperature and humidity can negatively affect your instrument, but with a little inspection we can detect and resolve many of them.